gutenkode/mote4/README.md

 It can also, however, scale to support full games with multiple scenes and complex rendering pipelines.

 #### Building
 This repo is currently uploaded as an IntelliJ project.
-It has LWJGL version 3 as a dependency.
+It has LWJGL 3 as a dependency.